Psychologist: Putin is a psychopath and loves bloodshed

 “But generally once a psychopath, always a psychopath, mostly until people die.
 Can they be healed?
 The literature is controversial on that.”

 He has been told by various journalists that Putin has cancer.
-And could his alleged cancer be destabilizing him?
+Could his alleged cancer be destabilizing him?

 “I wouldn’t rule it out of the question.
 It is very possible that if he does have cancer - and we don’t know - it would definitely be very debilitating.
 There would come a time where he would lose that drive.